iterative/dvc.org/content/docs/user-guide/tracking-existing-data.md

 ## Dot DVC files

-`.dvc` files are placeholders that supports basic tracking of data files and directories in DVC. <abbr>DVC projects</abbr> typically has one `.dvc` file per data file or directory being tracked.
+`.dvc` files are placeholders that supports basic tracking of data files and directories in DVC. <abbr>DVC projects</abbr> typically have one `.dvc` file per data file or directory being tracked.

-They use the [YAML 1.2](https://yaml.org/) file format, and a human-friendly schema described below.
+These files use the [YAML 1.2](https://yaml.org/) file format, and a human-friendly schema described below.
 We encourage you to get familiar with it so you may modify, write, or generate `.dvc` files on your own.
-Here's an example:
+Here's an
+example:

 ```yaml
 outs: